Create a USB stick with multiple Linux install images using Ventoy

 But there is a better way, and its name is Ventoy.

-What it does is configure a USB drive to be a multiboot installer.
-Simply copy Linux installer *.iso images to the USB, reboot, and the auto-generated menu lists all the images available to boot.
+What it does is configure a USB stick to hold multiple Linux install images and continue to operate as a typical USB storage device for files.
+Simply copy Linux install *.iso images to the USB stick like any other file, reboot, and the auto-generated menu lists all the images available to boot.
 You can also press F2 to directly browse and boot files on the drive.

 $ tar xvf ventoy-VERSION-linux.tar.gz